eddiebrunson/linux_config/README.md

 ![](http://progressed.io/bar/100?title=Progress)

-The objective of this project was to configure(install updates, secure it from attacks, and installing/configure database servers) using a baseline installation of a Linux distribution on a virtual machine serve using [Amazon Web Services Lightsail Ubuntu](https://aws.amazon.com) to host a previous web application [Movie Catalog Project 5](https://github.com/eddiebrunson/FSND-Item-Catalog).
+The objective of this project was to configure(install updates, secure it from attacks, and installing/configure database servers) using a baseline installation of a Linux distribution on a virtual machine server using [Amazon Web Services Lightsail Ubuntu](https://aws.amazon.com) to host a previous web application [Movie Catalog Project 5](https://github.com/eddiebrunson/FSND-Item-Catalog).

 ___